awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 }
 ```

+The easiest way of sending a signed request is to use the [AWS Request Signing Interceptor](https://github.com/awslabs/aws-request-signing-apache-interceptor)\.
+The repository contains examples to help you get started\.
+You must change the region string in `Sample.java` and the Amazon ES endpoint in `AmazonElasticsearchServiceSample.java`\.

-The next example sends a signed request to Amazon ES using the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
+A more complex way of sending a signed request to Amazon ES is to use the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/)\.
 Note the two helper classes for response and error handling\.
 You must provide values for `host` and `region`:

 ```
 import java.io.ByteArrayInputStream;